 The Legal Aid Society is an accredited Continuing Legal Education provider.
 Each of the three Practices has a comprehensive, full-time training program for incoming attorneys, complimented by regular ongoing training for new and experienced attorneys.
 Because the excellence of the Society’s training program is well-known, Society staff members are regularly asked to be trainers for national programs and the Society’s in-house training program for new lawyers has been cited as a national model.

 The Legal Aid Society has an extensive track record of successfully sponsoring applicants for the most competitive fellowships, including Skadden, Soros, Liman, and Equal Justice Works fellowships.
 As a fellow The Legal Aid Society offers a rewarding, challenging and meaningful experience helping New Yorkers who are most in need.
-Please click here to see a notice regarding our 2014 fellowship opportunities.
-Please note that fellowship applications must be submitted by May 30, 2014.
+Please click here to see a notice regarding our 2016 Fellowship Opportunities.
+Information regarding our 2017 Fellowship opportunities will be available April 2017.

 Law Student Internships and College Student Internships